Programs and Partners

 How do WAR, Int’l partnerships work?
 How does WAR, Int’l work with its partnering organizations?

 Partnerships take a variety of forms, depending on the culture, the risk, and the organization.
 Before we take on a partner, we assess the risk issue addressed, the empowerment model offered, and the organization’s needs.
-Once a partnership is established, we come alongside the partner with prayer and relationship-based mentoring, which we consider an essential foundation of any partnership.
+Once a partnership is established, we come alongside the partner with relationship-based mentoring, which we consider an essential foundation of any partnership.
 From there, we work with our partners to help meet some of their specific needs.
-We do not provide regular financial support but rather offer resources and assistance as projects and special needs arise.
+Because our passion is for our partners to be self-sustaining, we do not provide regular financial support but rather offer resources and assistance as projects and special needs arise.

 WAR, Int’l also forms networking partnerships with other local and national organizations working to assist at-risk populations.
 Within these partnerships, we may share resources and information or collaborate to help an individual needing services.